slur96/discord-demo/README.md

-# This is a simple Slack and Discord webhook for Github Actions and Workflow
+# This is a simple Slack and Discord Webhook Automation for Github Actions and Workflow Notifs